MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/get-started-prompt-flow.md

 ### Clone from sample

-In the **Explore gallery**, you can browse the built-in samples and select **View detail** on any tile to preview whether it's suitable for your scenarios.
+In the **Explore gallery**, you can browse the built-in samples and select **View detail** on any tile to preview whether it's suitable for your scenario.

 This tutorial uses the **Web Classification** sample to walk through the main user journey.
 Web Classification is a flow demonstrating multiclass classification with a LLM.
 Given a URL, the flow classifies the URL into a web category with just a few shots, simple summarization, and classification prompts.
 For example, given a URL `https://www.imdb.com`, it classifies the URL into `Movie`.